Foothills Trail (Washington)

-The Foothills Trail is a mostly paved non-motorized rail-trail in east Pierce County, Washington, extending uninterrupted for 22 mi from Puyallup, Washington through Orting and South Prairie, and terminating in Buckley.
+The Foothills Trail is a non-motorized rail-trail in eastern Pierce County, Washington, extending uninterrupted for 22 mi from Puyallup to Enumclaw.
 The trail is used by cyclists, walkers, joggers, inline skaters, and horse riders.
 Listed as Foothills Regional Trail, it was designated a National Recreation Trail in 2012.

 Route

 The trail begins in Puyallup and progresses to the community of McMillan.
 This portion of the route is paved and travels through farmland and is mostly separated from road traffic though the path twice crosses railroad tracks.
-The trail continues into downtown Orting, paralleling (but not on) Washington State Route 162, and passing through the city's Central Park.
+The trail continues into downtown Orting, paralleling (but not on) State Route 162, and passing through the city's Central Park.
 There are frequent views of Mount Rainier during this short section.
 The path advances on to South Prairie while overlooking the Carbon River during certain stretches.
-Passing wildlife viewpoints, the trail meanders into Buckley, the ending trailhead for the path.
+Passing wildlife viewpoints, the trail continues along State Route 410 through Buckley and across the White River to Enumclaw, where it terminates.

+History

+The Foothills Trail originally terminated in Buckley until the construction of a bridge over the White River that connected to an existing King County trail that reaches Enumclaw.
+The bridge, opened in October 2024, is 572 ft long and was constructed at a cost of $16 million.
+After a truck strike damaged the parallel bridge carrying State Route 410 over the White River in August 2025, the Foothills Trail bridge became the only direct route between Buckley and Enumclaw.
+King County Metro and Pierce Transit began operating temporary shuttle bus routes to connect with each end of the bridge.